 Warnings are the equivalent of low-priority alarms.
+Warnings indicate e.g. that the image acquisition has stopped or that the gas supply pressure is too low.
 All warnings are shown on the incubator screen and produce an audible signal that can be paused for three minutes.
-They are all displayed in red colour, and most of them activate an external alarm after a defined time delay (see section 8.10.2).
+All warnings are displayed in red colour, and most of them activate an external alarm after a defined time delay (see section 8.10.2).